 4. Better Results and Lower Employee Turnover

-Giving your employees more flexibility and improving their EX leads to improved wellness of your employees.
+Flexibility allows your employees to keep a work-life balance and enjoy their free time by going for a walk, watching a TikTok live, listening to music, and resting whenever they need.
+Improving their EX leads to improved wellness of your employees.
 And this, in turn, will increase their productivity and efficiency.
 Happy and productive employees are less likely to leave, lowering turnover rates.

 Furthermore, happy employees lead to happy customers.
 Employees that are not stressed and overwhelmed are more likely to love their jobs and perform well.
 This will lead to desirable results that push your business towards success.

 5. Provide Opportunities for Older Employees to Continue Working

 Lastly, by offering work-related flexibility, you can appeal to valuable employees such as the older generation.
 Instead of retiring early, older employees can continue to work from home, if they so desire.
 Additionally, you will also be providing opportunities to parents of young children, caretakers of sick individuals, etc., to bring their expertise to your company.

 Is Telecommuting Right for Your Business?